OpenCSGs/csghub-sdk/README.md

 ```

 Notes: `csghub-cli upload` will create repo and its branch if they do not exist.
 The default branch is `main`.
 If you want to upload to a specific branch, you can use the `--revision` option.
 If the branch does not exist, it will be created.
 If the branch already exists, the files will be uploaded to that branch.

+When using the `upload-large-folder` command to upload a folder, the upload progress will be recorded in the `.cache` folder within the upload directory to support resumable uploads.
+Do not delete the `.cache` folder before the upload is complete.

 Download location is `~/.cache/csg/` by default.